 Grantourismo is described on the Projects page of this site, however, if you have any questions or need more information, don’t hesitate to ask.
 From time to time media releases about projects may be placed on this page.
 Past Grantourismo partners, such as HomeAway, will also have media releases on their site.
 HomeAway’s, for instance, can be found at their Press Centre.
 You can learn more about us on this site, download some of our published articles at Lara’s Media Bistro page, see Terence’s work on his photography site, or read our reflections about our work as travel writers on our personal blogs, Cool Travel Guide (Lara’s) and Wide Angles, Wine and Wanderlust (Terry’s).
 You can find us on Twitter at twitter.com/gran_tourismo, twitter.com/laradunston and twitter.com/terencecarter.
 Lara also has a LinkedIn page.

 Terence is a professional photographer and can make images available to the media for the purposes of promoting Grantourismo.
 For other purposes, some of the images on this site may be available for sale; contact Terence to discuss purchase of images: firstname.lastname@example.org.
-Please do not copy our images without asking first.
+All our images are copyright and we do have a copyright lawyer on speed-dial.
 We don’t have very many pretty pictures of ourselves, however, we’re working on it; ask and we’ll see what we can do.

 We are always looking for interesting trips and tours to take, festivals and events to attend, and things to do and learn, from classes in language basics to learning how to cook local recipes, from music lessons to jewellery making, to more unusual things, like elephant mahout-training or Russian folk dancing.
 If you have any ideas, suggestions or recommendations in relation to trips, tours, courses, activities, festivals, and events that you’d like us to attend, review, or write about on Grantourismo or in your own publication or site, please get in touch.

 We are open to considering relevant partnerships and sponsorship proposals.
 They must have some connection to our interests as described in the first paragraph above under Interviews.
 We also occasionally accept advertising from relevant advertisers; see the current advertisements in the right column to see the sort of advertisements we’re happy to host.
 If you’d like to partner up, be a sponsor, or buy an ad, do get in touch to discuss your ideas or request site stats.
-We will not accept advertising from companies with no connection or relevance to our interests here.
+We will not accept advertising from companies with no connection or relevance to our interests here and we do not accept guest posts.

 From time to time, we hold competitions for our readers on Grantourismo.
 If you see yourself as a potential competition partner, and would like to suggest a contest idea and donate prizes, do get in touch.
 Click here to see what we’ve done in the past.
 Examples of competitions include: